perell2014/perelltodolist/README.md

-this is just a Todo List with Timer done with support from claude AI by Perell
+This is just a Todo List with Timer
+Created by Perell on July 2024 with support from Claude AI / HackTimer by turuslan - Version:005